Britain's Road to Socialism: Parliamentary strategy

 Central to the programme is the belief that existing democratic rights and traditional means of struggle can be used to achieve a parliamentary majority pledged to socialism, which would then enact legislation to destroy capitalist power and build a socialist state.
 The programme advocates that "through an upsurge in working class and popular action, a left government can be elected in Britain based on parliamentary majorities of Labour, socialist, communist and progressive representatives".

 However, the programme distinguishes between "government office" and "state power", criticising social democratic parties for confusing the two and failing to involve the working class in extra-parliamentary action to defend progressive governments.

 Anti-monopoly alliance

 The strategy centres on building a "broad popular alliance of all sections of society whose interests are threatened by big monopolies", with the core constituted by a united working class and labour movement, defined as the Labour Party, Communist Party, trade unions and cooperative societies.
 The programme views communist-labour unity as indispensable, with the left winning leadership and a majority in the Labour Party.

 Critique of capitalism

 The programme describes capitalism as a system that "increasingly produces 'culture' as it does other commodities – for sale at a profit and for ideological reasons – regardless of social need", turning popular culture into "a commercial, conservative force that promotes ideas of selfishness, greed and individualism".
 It identifies capitalism's "most fundamental, insoluble contradiction" as being "between the social character of production" and "the private character" of ownership.

 International perspective

-The programme takes a strongly anti-imperialist stance, arguing that "the imperialist powers led by the US and Britain have engaged in a massive escalation of armaments programmes, a non-stop series of military interventions and the expansion of NATO eastwards towards the borders of Russia".
-It notes that "China is almost completely surrounded by imperialist military bases" whilst maintaining only "a handful of military facilities in other countries".
+The programme takes a strongly anti-imperialist stance.